reddevil115/DailyCoding/README.md

 # DailyCoding

-This Repository is for personal portfolio
+This Repository is for personal portfolio.

 ## I. About Me
 * Name : Gi Young, Kim / Louis Kim